ninewise/dissertation/on-the-side/applications.md

 https://bl.ocks.org/f25941840ce1e706623750d561d7c47d
 ```

 Of more interest here is a comparative visualization.
-While the UMGAP
+While UMGAP does
-does not support such visualizations directly, it does support exporting
+not support such visualizations directly, it does support exporting a
-a comparative CSV frequency table.
+comparative CSV frequency table.

 ```shell
 $ umgap-visualize.sh -r phylum -t *.tid.fa.gz > frequencies.csv